Monday, December 27, 2010

 1. Soak sago pearls in cold water till they turn translucent (about an hour or two).

-2. Boil the pearls in 3 cups water until it turns totally transparent.
+2. Boil the pearls in 3 cups water until it turns totally transparent, about 10 minutes.

 3. Pour the cooked pearls into a sieve and wash it with cold tap water to remove the starch.